Srijan-Ratrey/IoT-Project/README.md

-# IoT-Project

 ## REAL TIME WATER QUALITY MONITORING SYSTEM
-#This Project was done by our group:
+This Project was done by our group:
-#Chirga Jain
+Chirag Jain
-#Shresht Mishra
+Shresht Mishra
-#Srijan Ratrey
+Srijan Ratrey